-What is "Project Divi"?
+What is a "Divi Project"?
 When and why use them?
-Many of you are asking me this.
-And many of you, too, tell me that there are not many results about it on Google...
+Many of you have asked me this.
+And many of you also tell me that there are not many results on this subject on Google...

-Maybe because those who have been using WordPress for a long time have understood its usefulness?
-Or maybe because they are "useless"?
-(MDR!)
+Maybe because those who have been using WordPress for a long time have understood their usefulness?
+Or maybe because they are "us eless"?
+(LOL!)

 1 - What is a Divi Project?

-This means that a Divi Project can be assigned Categories and Tags - which give rise to an archive page - unlike Pages, which are so-called "static" publications.
+This means that a Divi Project can be assigned Categories and Tags - which give rise to an archive page - as opposed to Pages which are so-called "static" publications.

-The Projects page then behaves in the same way as the Blog page.
+The Projects page then behaves in the same way as a Blog page.

 2 - What is a Custom Post Type (CPT)?

-A Custom Post Type or CPT, is a custom publishing type.
-WordPress has, by default, 2 types of publications: articles and pages.
+A Custom Post Type, or CPT, is a custom post type.
+WordPress comes with 2 publication types by default: posts and pages.

-Thanks to this new type of content, you will be able to publish your specific contents.
+With this new type of content, you will be able to publish your specific content.

-However, it's not that simple to create a new type of content, especially if you're start with WordPress and Divi !
+However, it's not that easy to create a new type of content, especially if you get started with WordPress and Divi !
 This requires custom development and/or the use of a specialized extension: Custom Post Type UI (CPTUI).

-To know more about it, you can read this tutorial that I published on WP Formation and that proposed a use of ACF with CPTUI.
+To learn more, you can read this tutorial that I published on WP Formation and which proposed a use of ACF with CPTUI.

-That's why the Divi theme natively embeds a custom publication type that is neither a Page nor an Article: it's a Project.
+This is why the Divi theme natively embeds a custom publication type that is neither a Page nor a Post: it is a Project.

-This is the question I am often asked: what are Divi's Projects for and in which cases should I use them?
+This is the question I'm often asked: what are Divi Projects for and when should I use them?

-My answer will be simple: if you don't feel the need to use a custom publishing type, then you certainly don't need to use Divi Projects.
+My answer is going to be simple: if you don't feel the need to use a custom publishing type, then you certainly don't need to use Divi Projects.

 On the other hand, depending on the needs of your site, Divi Projects can be useful in many cases...

-This type of custom publishing is called "Project" to refer to a Web project.
-I imagine that Divi was launched, basically, to respond to a market of web freelancers: webmasters, SEO agencies, freelancers, graphic designers, etc. Thus, these users could use Divi Projects to display their achievements, which is called the "Portfolio".
+This type of custom publication is named "Project" to refer to a web project.
+I guess Divi was originally launched to cater to a market of web freelancers: webmasters, SEO agencies, freelancers, graphic designers, etc. So these users could use Divi Projects to display their work, which is called the "Portfolio".

-But let's not remain closed: it's not because this Custom Post Type is called "Project" that it can't be used for other purposes!!!
-Here are then some examples of use:
+But let's not stay closed: just because this Custom Post Type is called "Project" doesn't mean it can't be used for other purposes!
+Here are a few examples of use:

-- A real estate site: you can use your Pages for the structure of the site, the Articles for real estate advice and the Projects to display the latest real estate listings.
+- A real estate site: you can use your Pages for the structure of the site, the Articles for real estate advice and the Projects to display the latest real estate ads.

-- A Culinary Blog: Pages are used to create the structure, Articles are used to publish recipes and Projects can promote culinary events.
+- A food blog : Pages are used to create the structure, Articles are used to publish recipes and Projects can promote culinary events.

-- A coach site in a makeover : the Pages for the structure (again!), the Articles for relooking advice and the Projects to create a portfolio of the relookings already done.
+- A coaching site in makeover : Pages for the structure (again!), Articles for makeover advice and Projects to create a portfolio of makeovers already done.

-I'll stop here for examples because I'm sure you understand!
+I'll stop here for the examples because I'm sure you get the idea!

-But I also believe that these examples may raise another question: why use a Divi Project when I could very well mix my tips and achievements within the blog using Categories to separate the themes???
+But I also believe that these examples can raise another question: why use a Divi Project when I could very well mix my tips and achievements within the blog by using Categories to separate the themes???

-A little hint to make your choice: if you think you will publish 4 Projects and that they will remain 4 "forever", then these Projects deserve to be published in Pages.
-If, on the other hand, you are thinking of publishing Projects on a regular basis and they have nothing to do with your blog posts, then you have probably made the right choice.
+A little hint to make your choice: if you think you will publish 4 projects and that they will remain 4 "forever", then it is that these Projects deserve to be published in Pages.
+If, on the other hand, you are thinking of publishing Projects regularly and they have no relation to your blog posts, then you have probably made the right choice.

 4 - How to use Divi Projects?

 A Divi Project is created in the same way as an article or a page.
-Go to the Projects > All Projects tab to find the list of projects already published or pending publication.
+Go to the Projects > All Projects tab to find the list of projects already published or waiting to be published.

-You can add a new Divi Project by clicking "Add New".
+You can add a new Divi Project by clicking on "Add new".

-- Choose between using the Divi Builder or the default formatting (Gutenberg).
+- Choose between the use of the Divi Builder or the default formatting (Gutenberg).

 - Add a category